natanont/cloud_processing_codes/README.md

-# Cloud processing codes for Data platfrom
+# Cloud processing codes for Data platform
 ---

 This repository contains the codes for: